Personalized Luke Storybook — Make His the Hero

 Emotional Anchoring: Emotions experienced during reading become attached to the situations in the story.
 When Luke feels triumph as story-Luke succeeds, that emotional association is stored.
 Later, facing similar challenges, his brain can access these stored positive emotions.
 The name Luke—meaning "Light-giving"—becomes anchored to positive emotional experiences.

-Narrative Transportation: Research shows that people who become "transported" into stories—meaning deeply immersed—show greater attitude change and belief revision.
-For Luke, personalized elements increase transportation.
+Narrative Transportation: When people become truly absorbed in a story—what psychologists call "transported"—the experience can genuinely shift how they see the world.
+For Luke, personalized elements deepen that absorption.
 He is not just reading about a character; he is experiencing adventures firsthand.
 This deep engagement makes the values and lessons within the story more impactful.

 Memory Enhancement: Personalized content is remembered better and longer.
 When Luke is tested on story details weeks later, he recalls more about personalized stories than generic ones.
 This enhanced memory means the developmental benefits persist, building his bright nature over time.